Coronavirus precautions at the RHN

 We recognise that our visiting restrictions have been very difficult for our families and friends, and we’ve missed you all very much.
 We know that stopping visits has been the right decision, and we thank you for your patience and messages of support.

-Our situation is now more settled, and we’re pleased to be able to report that we’ve had no new infections of COVID-19 for over a month.
+Our situation is now more settled, and we’re pleased to be able to report that we’ve had no new infections of COVID-19 for over 90 days.
 While that is really good news, we have to remain incredibly careful.
 Should any new infections occur, we’re in a position to react quickly and minimise further risks to our patients and staff.

 In order to enable visits but keep our hospital community safe, we have a plan to reintroduce visiting slowly and carefully.